turtlecoin/trtl-stak/README.md

 ###### fireice-uk's and psychocrypt's
-# XMR-Stak - Monero/Aeon All-in-One Mining Software
+# trtl-stak -TurtleCoin, Monero, Aeon All-in-One Mining Software

-**XMR-Stak is ready for the POW change of Monero-v7, Aeon-v7 and Sumukoin-v3**
+### This is just a TRTL adaptation of xmr-stak because it wasn't ready yet when we needed it.
+Anything that can mine cryptonote-lite variant 1 will do just fine, and once the actual xmr-stak integrates that functionality, you should use that instead. -RockSteady

 XMR-Stak is a universal Stratum pool miner.
 This miner supports CPUs, AMD and NVIDIA gpus and can be used to mine the crypto currency Monero and Aeon.